knluy/MoonShine/CTF/Cyborg/README.md

 ![](../../img/Pasted%20image%2020220824091602.png)

-Cracking the hash, we have a password:
+Cracking the hash using [John the Ripper](../../TOOLS/John%20the%20Ripper.md), we have a password:

 ![](../../img/Pasted%20image%2020220824091923.png)